sneldao/telegram/README.md

 #### How else can you support me?

 If you can't or don't want to donate, please consider signing up on listed exchanges below.
-They are really good and by using these links to register an account i get a share of the trading-fee that you pay to the exchange if you execute a trade.
+They are really good and by using these links to register an account they get a share of the trading-fee that you pay to the exchange if you execute a trade.

 - [Binance](https://www.binance.com/?ref=16770868)
 - [KuCoin](https://www.kucoin.com/#/?r=H3QdJJ)